Gui-Yom/turbo-metrics/README.md

 ## TODO ideas

-The base is solid.
+The core libraries are getting solid.
 I plan to implement various tools to help the process of making encodes (except encoding itself) from pre-filtering to validation.
 In no particular order or priority :

 ### Tools & workflows